RajenderDandyal/Nodejs-api-security/Readme.md

 * HashiCorp Vault: enterprise solution for storing secret--- paid
 * keyWhiz -- paid

-### Injection Attacks - sending malicious code via forms search etc to manipulate access the database both sql and noSql.
+### Injection Attacks - sending malicious code via forms search etc to manipulate, access the database both sql and noSql.
 prevention is same as xss.
 Where as in xss the focus is mainly on client/end user, like redirecting stealing user data, downloading virus etc